- investing heavily in solar farms, wind farms and batteries,

 (Gina Rinehart’s iron ore mine to build a 30 MW solar farm: Renew Economy: 2 Feb 2021)

 The Agnew Gold Mine

-This mine in remote WA has a microgrid with a battery and generates electricity from wind, sun, gas, & diesel.
-Renewables supply 50% of their electricity on average, and on sunny & windy days its 70%.
+In remote WA, this mine has a microgrid with a battery and generates electricity from wind, sun, gas, & diesel.
+Renewables supply 50% of their electricity on average, and on sunny & windy days it’s 70%.